top of page

 2024 is the 300th Anniversary of the birth of John Smeaton.
 Click here for details of some of the events that the Society has been made aware of.

-The society will be holding a dinner to welcome new members of the Society on 24th January 2024 at the Institution of Civil Engineers.
+The society held a dinner to welcome new members of the Society on 24th January 2024 at the Institution of Civil Engineers.
 Click here for a list of current members.

 Mr Tony Roche has been elected President of the Society for 2024.

 The 2023 Smeaton Lecture was given by First Class member Professor Peter Guthrie on the topic of "Sustainable development: from Smeaton to the 21st century" on 11th December 2023 at the Institution of Civil Engineers and online.
-Click here to see the ICE report on the event or a recording of the lecture.
+Click here to read a summary and view the lecture.
 An informal dinner was held after the discussion.

 The Society held its AGM on 29th November 2023, following which it held a dinner at which member HRH The Princess Royal presented the Smeaton Medal to this year's winner.